OpenRoboticsCompany/ujson-c/README.md

 This is a C library implementing the microjson protocol, a simple way to send both structured and unstructured data to and from microcontrollers.
-For more information on the microjson protocol, see the [Open Robotics Company ujson git repository](https://github.com/OpenRoboticsCompany/ujson) on GitHub.
+For more information on the microjson protocol, see the [Open Robotics Company ujson git repository](https://github.com/OpenRoboticsCompany/ujson) on GitHub, and <http://ujson.org>

 **PLEASE NOTE**